natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: R_x=E_x L
    :label: Er

-The Avoided Damages module quantifies the protection provided by habitats in terms of the avoided damages to property due to erosion from waves.
-The market value of properties in the area, based on a sample of recent sales, can be used as an estimate of property value.
-Tax assessment data and replacement cost methods are the two other common ways to quantify the value of properties.
-Any of these three are valid inputs to this model.
-As this model is intended for data-poor regions, you simply provide information about average property value in a given area.
-However, the extent to which this will reflect the true value of these properties, and thus the value of habitat in providing protection from storms, directly depends on the quality of the property value input.
-Coastal storms damage properties and the difference in damages due to habitat can be considered an indicator of the value of those habitats in providing protection to properties from storms.
-The main inputs to the valuation module are the areas of erosion from the first and second scenarios, avoided land loss from the previous step, and local data on property values that you provide.
-We calculate the damages due to loss of land from a single storm event as:

-.. math:: D_x=R_x V
-   :label: Dx

-where :math:`R` is the computed area eroded and :math:`V` is the total property value (land and structures).
-Future versions of the model will allow you to disaggregate property value into the different proportions of property value attributable to land and to structures (e.g., buildings, homes, etc.).

 As changes in land use need to be considered against  other possible investments and time preferences, it is appropriate to  consider the expected present value, :math:`EPV`, of services provided by  habitat.
-The EPV calculation employs a discount rate, :math:`i`, over a time horizon that you define, :math:`\tau`, expressed in years.
-It reflects the value  of the stream of avoided storm damages over time due to a change in  habitat and discounts the value of those avoided damages in distant  periods when the discount rate is greater than zero.
+The EPV calculation employs a discount rate, :math:`i`, over a time horizon that you define, :math:`\tau`, expressed in years. :math:`EPV` reflects the value  of the stream of avoided storm damages over time due to a change in  habitat and discounts the value of those avoided damages in distant  periods when the discount rate is greater than zero.
 We have provided a  default discount rate, but you should assess whether that is  appropriate for your case.
 For more information, see `this website <http://en.wikipedia.org/wiki/Social_discount_rate>`_.
 The EPV is also a function of the expected return period associated with your storm.
 Storms are classified by their strength and probability of occurrence.
 Thus, it is common to hear them referred to as a “hundred-year storm” or a “thousand-year storm,” where the expected frequency of a storm of that strength is once per hundred or thousand years.
 The annual probability of occurrence for a storm that occurs on average every :math:`T` years is :math:`p=1/T`, where :math:`p` is constant across time - that is, not contingent on previous occurrences.

 The model estimates the value of habitats for coastal protection from erosion as the difference in damages under two habitat scenarios, given as :math:`D_A=D_2-D_1` for a given storm class with an expected return time of :math:`T`.
 Because storms occur at irregular intervals over time, the model allows you to assess these benefits across a defined time horizon.  :math:`EPV` for a given storm class is calculated as: